alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-of conduct it does line steps of how we would enforce these fair values so it's not just lip service we are you know we actually follow through on them so those are some examples of how you might build external systems external tools new processes to build trust and I'm sure
+of conduct it does line steps of how we would enforce these fair values so it's not just lip service we are you know we actually follow through on them

+{% slide suspicious-minds 28 %}

+ so those
+are some examples of how you might build external systems external tools new processes to build trust and I'm sure